-Tackling the cost of the school day helps to remove financial barriers to learning and participation for children on low incomes and reduces pressure on family budgets.
-Focusing on the cost of the school day improves equity through better understanding of barriers faced by pupils and families affected by poverty and the development of poverty aware policies and practices.
+"Tackling the cost of the school day can help to remove financial barriers to learning and participation for children on low incomes.
+It can also reduce pressure on family budgets.
+Focusing on the cost of the school day improves equity through better understanding of barriers faced by pupils and families affected by poverty and the development of poverty aware policies and practices."

-Pupil Equity Fund: national operational guidance 2023
+Pupil Equity Fund: national operational guidance 2022